tensorzero/tensorzero/README.md

 # TensorZero

-**TensorZero is an open-source platform that helps LLM applications graduate from API wrappers into defensible AI products**.
+**TensorZero is an open-source platform that helps LLM applications graduate from API wrappers into defensible AI products.**

 1. Integrate our model gateway
 2. Send metrics or feedback